hossainiir/Cocos-Creator-Reactive/Readme.md

 }
 ```

-### 3. Bind scheme to a Label component in CC editor
+### 3. Bind scheme to a Label component in the CC editor
-It is so simple, add `SchemeBinderComponent.Code.ts` to a label component like following image
+It is so simple, add `SchemeBinderComponent.Code.ts` to a label component like the following image
 ![](images/label-bind.png?raw=true)

 ### That is it!!
-Now anywhere in your entire project when `_mySimplestScheme.name` changed, the text of Lable will change!
+Now anywhere in your entire project when `_mySimplestScheme.name` changes, the text of Lable will change!

 ## Advanced Usages
-You can check full features by running this project!
+You can check the full features by running this project!

 ### Important Notes
-- If you use `$` at the begining the name of SchemeName which in our Simplest example was `myFirstScheme` will make the scheme permanent and you CANN'T destroy it when your app is running!
+- If you use `$` at the beginning the name of SchemeName which in our Simplest example was `myFirstScheme` will make the scheme permanent and you CANN'T destroy it when your app is running!

-- `{{$$}}` use this in formatter section of `SchemeBinderComponent` to place the value of property.
+- `{{$$}}` use this in formatter section of `SchemeBinderComponent` to place the value of the property.

 - `Your score is <color=#ff0000>{{($$).toFixed(3)}}</color> !` this is an advanced sample of formatting